C13brandon/Rgroupmaker1/README.md

             print("Error: That student is not in the list.
 Please try again.") continue

-        # Add the pair as a tuple
+        # Add the pait as a immutable
         exceptions.append((student1, student2))

-# Main loop to keep generating groups if user wants
+# Main loop too keep creating groups if the user wants to
 while True:
-    # Ask for group size
+    # Ask for the group size
     group_size = int(input("\nHow many students per group? "))

     while True:
-        # Copy and shuffle students
+        # Copy and shuffle the studens names
         students = original_students.copy()
         random.shuffle(students)